IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ```
 More configuration options e.g. for different transformers and __trace-outs__ can be added by this mechanism.

+### Decide complete configuration

+We still need to fully decide on the complete configuration format.

 # Integration and implementation in the node
 ## Overall tracing setup